cirosantilli/linux-kernel-module-cheat/README.md

 which are `printk` messages from `init` and `cleanup` methods of those modules.

 Each module comes from a C file under `kernel_module/`.
-For module usage do:
+For module usage see:

-    head *. use Buildroot's default kernel version, you can confirm it after build with:

-    grep BR2_LINUX_KERNEL_VERSION buildroot/.config
+    head kernel_module/*.c

 After the first build, you can also run just: